ArthurVincentCS/rastertools/README.rst

 .. code-block:: bash

-  conda env create -f environment.yml conda env update -f env_update.yml
+  conda env create -n rastertools conda install python=3.8.13 libgdal pip install

 The following dependencies will be installed in the ``georastertools`` environment: